Constraining Reionization with the $z \sim 5-6$ Lyman-$\alpha$ Forest Power Spectrum: the Outlook after Planck: Discussion

 \subsection{Degeneracy with Cosmological Parameters and Warm Dark Matter}

-The 1D flux power spectrum depends not only on the thermal parameters of the IGM but also on cosmological parameters.
-Here we have focused our analysis on one specific cosmological model, however we have checked that if one consider the range of parameters allowed by \citet{Planck:2015} the differences at the $k$ modes studied in this work are never larger than $8\%$ and the cut-off is unaffected \citep[see][for more details on these models]{Onorbe:2016}.
+The 1D flux power spectrum depends not only on the thermal parameters of the IGM, but also on cosmological parameters.
+Here we have focused our analysis on one specific cosmological model, but we have checked that when one considers the range of parameters allowed by \citet{Planck:2015} the differences at the $k$ modes studied in this work are never larger than $8\%$ and the cutoff is unaffected \citep[see][for more details on these models]{Onorbe:2017}.